 Squamous cell carcinoma that starts in the larger breathing tubes and grows slowly that implies that the size of the tumour may vary on diagnosis.
-The cancer that starts near the surface of the lung also known as adenocarcinoma.
-The mentioned types may add up to 90 per cent of all cases of lung cancer.
+Cancer that starts near the surface of the lung also known as adenocarcinoma.
+The mentioned types may add up to 90 percent of all cases of lung cancer.
 Carcinoid, mucoepidermoid, and malignant mesothelioma are the other forms of lung cancer.

 Causes of lung cancer

 The four major reasons of lung cancer includes-